 Erb’s Palsy is a form of obstetric brachial plexus disorder, and is caused by damage to the nerves during birth.
-There are a number of nerves which are responsible for different movements in the arm, and damage to any or all of these nerves can leave the child with a disability, the form and severity of which depend on which nerves have been damaged.
+Brachial plexus injuries affect the network of five primary nerves responsible for movement and feeling in the shoulder, elbow, wrist and hand.

 How is Erb’s Palsy caused?

-Screening mothers prior to delivery and offering a Caesarean section can prevent birth injuries like this occurring.
+Screening mothers prior to delivery and offering a caesarean section can prevent birth injuries like this occurring.

 How does Erb’s Palsy affect a child’s life?

 The scope of an Erb’s Palsy injury is vast and entirely individual to the affected child.
 For some, the damage will be minor and may heal over time.
 For others, they could lose all function in their arm for the rest of their lives and require long-term care.

 The extent of the child’s injury and the long-term consequences of it will depend on the amount of force placed on the baby’s shoulder during birth, and how long the stretching lasted.